Qiskit/qiskit_sphinx_theme/README.md

 # qiskit-sphinx-theme
-The Sphinx theme for Qiskit Ecosystem documentation.
+The Sphinx theme for Qiskit ecosystem documentation.

 ### Warning: new theme migration